 The shoulder is another common site for injury in tennis players.
 Repetitive overhead motions, such as serving and smashing, can place huge strain on the rotator cuff, a group of four muscles that stabilize the shoulder joint.
 Overuse can lead to inflammation, tendonitis, or even tears in the rotator cuff.

 Players may experience shoulder pain, weakness, and limited range of motion.
 To prevent rotator cuff injuries, tennis players should focus on shoulder strength and flexibility exercises, as well as proper serving mechanics.
-When injuries do occur, rest, physical therapy, and sometimes surgery are necessary treatments.
+When injuries do occur, rest, physical therapy, and treatments like PRP for rotator cuff tear can be considered, and sometimes surgery is necessary.

 Wrist Sprains and Tendonitis